 The KORR Museum has a gorget of pre-1796 pattern attributed to this regiment, and dated rather broadly to 1759-94; the shape and style suggest this period.
 It is gilt, engraved with the Royal arms, the shoulders embossed with a pattern of three stylised arrows or sprigs.

-Whalley notes that a fife and drum band was established by early 1779.
+Whalley and Cowper note that a fife and drum band was established by early 1779.

 The colours of 1760 (see above) were apparently still carried during this period.